RI-SE/smirk/docs/System Requirements Specification.md

 - All subsequent data communication, i.e., live data during the simulation, is transferred over DDS through the Python API.

 # 3 System Requirements
-This section specified the SMIRK system requirements, organized into system safety requirements and ML safety requirements.
+This section specifies the SMIRK system requirements, organized into system safety requirements and ML safety requirements.
 ML safety requirements are further refined into performance requirements and robustness requirements.
-The requirements are inspired by Gauerhof et al. (2020).
+The requirements are largely inspired by Gauerhof *et al.* (2020).

 ## 3.1 System Safety Requirements [A] <a name="system_safety_reqts"></a>
-This section specifies the highest level SMIRK requirement.
+This subsection specifies the highest level SMIRK requirement.

 - **SYS-SAF-REQ1: Ego shall commence automatic emergency braking if collision with a pedestrian is imminent.**

 Rationale: This is the main purpose of SMIRK.
 If possible, Ego will stop and avoid a collision.
 If a collision is inevitable, Ego will reduce speed to decrease the impact severity.
 Hazards introduced from false positives, i.e., braking for ghosts, are mitigated under ML Safety Requirements.

 ## 3.2 Safety Requirements Allocated to ML Component [E] <a name="ml_component_safety_reqts"></a>
-Based on a HARA, two categories of hazards were identified.
+Based on a Hazard Analysis and Risk Assessment (HARA), two categories of hazards were identified.
 First, SMIRK might miss pedestrians and fail to commence emergency braking - we refer to this as a false negative.
 Second, SMIRK might commence emergency braking when it should not - we refer to this as a false positive.
 A summary of the HARA is presented below.

 - False negative: The severity of the hazard is very high (high risk of fatality).
 Controllability is high since the driver can brake ego vehicle.
 - False positive: The severity of the hazard is high (can be fatal).
 Controllability is very low since the driver would have no chance to counteract the braking.